 - Simply blocking an automated testing tool from scanning your website does not make your website accessible or compliant.

-If you would like to only pretend that your business cares about accessibility and attempt to give the appearance of an inclusive effort, then an overlay may be right for you.
-Otherwise, you will be highly disappointed when you activate an accessibility plugin only to discover that your website remains inaccessible and possibly provides less accessibility than it did prior to installing the accessibility overlay.
+If you would like to only pretend that your business cares about accessibility and attempt to give the appearance of an inclusive effort, then a web accessibility overlay may be right for you.
+Otherwise, you will be highly disappointed when you activate plugin only to discover that your website remains inaccessible and possibly provides less accessibility than it did prior to installing the accessibility overlay.

 Examples of accessibility overlay failures

 Accessibility overlay companies claim to be a quick fix for web accessibility.
-The companies claim that their widget will repair your website’s live code with a single line of code.
+They promise that their widget will repair your website’s live code with a single line of code.
 Overlay companies claim that their AI fixes inaccessible code and provides optimizations for screen readers and keyboard navigation.

-The examples of accessibility failures that we share here are all from websites that were actively using an accessibility overlay.
+The examples of accessibility failures that we share here are all from websites that were actively using an overlay for web accessibility.

 Image alt text